-General Information about the Pension Plan
+General Information About the Pension Plan

 Plan description - State employees and higher education employees with membership in the Tennessee Consolidated Retirement System (TCRS) before July 1, 2014, are provided with pensions through the Closed State and Higher Education Employee Pension Plan.
 This plan is a component of the Public Employee Retirement Plan, an agent, multiple-employer defined benefit pension plan.
 The Closed State and Higher Education Employee Pension Plan stopped accepting new membership on June 30, 2014, but will continue providing benefits to existing members and retirees.
-Beginning July 1, 2014, a new agent defined benefit retirement plan, the State and Higher Education Employees and higher education employees hired on or after July 1, 2014.
+Beginning July 1, 2014, a new agent-defined benefit retirement plan, the State and Higher Education Employee Retirement Plan, became effective for state employees and higher education employees hired on or after July 1, 2014.